Not Every AI Problem is a Data Problem: We Should Be Intentional About Data Scaling

 \subsection{The Promise of Intentional Data Scaling}

 We should be intentional in data-driven scaling.
 By focusing on use cases with a strong hypothesis about efficacy of scaling, and by collecting fit-for-purpose data based on the needs of these use cases, we can make model training more efficient and reduce the volume of data that we need.
+In turn, we will make model training more efficient and sustainable.
 Even with existing data, intentional filtering and selection are crucial to ensure that a larger fraction of training mixture is of high quality.

 As we continue to learn how to define the shape of data, and how these dimensions impact model performance, an evolution of this approach could play a role in active learning \citep{mindermann2022prioritized, evans2024data}, where models prioritize the right type of data during training via human-in-the-loop and model-in-the-loop, potentially accelerating progress even further.
 Moreover, the relation between topological dimensions of data and model performance is likely to provide us crucial pointers on where current learning paradigms fail, and hence inform the next generations of learning paradigms as well as relative value of various datasets.